Many AMD users are confused about whether they can use the AMD stock coolers on the Intel CPUs or not?

 Can you use Wraith Cooler on Intel CPU?

 Yes!
-You can use the AMD’s Wraith cooler inside Intel CPU, but you require a mounting bracket adapter to do so.
+You can use the AMD’s Wraith cooler inside the Intel CPU, but you require a mounting bracket adapter.
 Remember that only the wraith cooler, Wraith Prism, and Wraith Max coolers are attachable with Intel motherboards by using separate mounting brackets.

-The AMD’s stock coolers like the Wraith Stealth & Wraith Spire are not compatible with Intel’s motherboards & therefore, you can only use these Stock Coolers inside AMD CPUs.
+AMD’s stock coolers, like the Wraith Stealth & Wraith Spire, are not compatible with Intel’s motherboards & therefore, you can only use these Stock Coolers inside AMD CPUs.

-But if you use any aftermarket cooler inside AMD CPU, you can easily pick up that & put it inside the Intel CPUs because the aftermarket coolers can work with the different CPU sockets.
+But if you use any aftermarket cooler inside AMD CPU, you can easily pick up that & put it inside the Intel CPU because the aftermarket coolers can work with different CPU sockets.